In Exercises 11 and 12, find the P-value for the hypothesis test ... | Study Prep in Pearson+

 Hypothesis Testing

-Hypothesis testing is a statistical method used to make inferences about population parameters based on sample data.
-It involves formulating two competing hypotheses: the null hypothesis (H0), which represents no effect or no difference, and the alternative hypothesis (H1), which represents the effect or difference.
-The goal is to determine whether there is enough evidence to reject H0 in favor of H1 based on the calculated test statistic and corresponding P-value.
+Hypothesis testing is a statistical method used to make decisions about population parameters based on sample data.
+It involves formulating a null hypothesis (H0) and an alternative hypothesis (H1), then using sample data to calculate a test statistic.
+The outcome determines whether there is enough evidence to reject H0 in favor of H1 at a specified significance level (α).

 Recommended video: